aws-deepracer/aws-deepracer-launcher/readme.md

 repository contains the robot application code shipped with the AWS DeepRacer hardware.
 It also includes examples demonstrating how you can extend the AWS DeepRacer application for new scenarios.
-For example, the [Follow the Leader (FTL)](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project) sample project shows how you can use object detection and navigation to modify the vehicle application to follow you as you move about a room.
+For example, the [Follow the Leader (FTL)](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project) sample project shows how you can use object detection and navigation to modify the vehicle application to follow you as you move about in a room.

 If you are a first-time user, do the following: